Toshiki-data/t-test/README.md

 This project analyzes Google Maps customer ratings of Paul bakeries located in Brussels (23 stores) and Paris (13 stores).
 The goal is to test whether a statistically significant difference exists between the two cities' evaluations.

-  📊 Methodology

-  Data source
+  📊 Data source

     Google Maps evaluations (manual extraction)

-  Statistical tests:
+  📈Statistical tests and Results:

     Shapiro-Wilk test (normality check)
+      -> Normality was not rejected (p > 0.05)

     Levene’s test (homogeneity of variances)
+      -> Homogeneity of variances was rejected (p < 0.05)

     Welch's t-test (due to unequal variances)

-  📈 Results

-    Normality was not rejected (p > 0.05)
-    Homogeneity of variances was rejected (p < 0.05) Welch's t-test showed a significant difference (p = 0.0002)
+      -> Welch's t-test showed a significant difference (p = 0.0002)

   ➡️ Conclusion